 If you are involved in an accident, you must stop at the scene.
 If it's just a fender-bender, there are no injuries and you are blocking traffic, you can move your car out of the way, but remain on the scene to exchange information with the other driver.
 (Get contact information from any witnesses as well.)

-If there is an injury or significant damage (estimated at over $750), you must report the accident to the DMV.
-If the police do not investigate, all involved parties have to report the accident to the DMV within ten days.
+If there is an injury or significant damage (estimated at over $750), you must report the accident to the DMV within ten days.

-By law your insurance company must approve or deny a claim within 30 days of receiving it.
-If the insurer needs more time to consider your claim, it must notify you within 20 days after it receives the claim, and at least once every 30 days thereafter until the claim is approved or denied.
+Then, contact your insurance company - by law they must approve or deny a claim within 30 days of receiving it.
+If the insurer needs more time to consider your claim, it will notify you after receiving the claim.

 Driver Safety: How Does Nevada Rank?

 Between 2005 and 2013, Nevada's traffic fatalities fell by about 40 percent.
 It continues to fight death on the road through its campaign "Zero Fatalities: Drive Safe Nevada," whose highway signs feature such slogans as "Today's not a good day to die."
 Besides improving rail crossing safety, widening road shoulders and improving dangerous intersections, the state is also working to boost seat belt use and to reduce drunk and distracted driving.

 The driver safety table shows the different safety factors that contribute to your state's overall safety rank (in the green box).
 The overall safety ranking and the National Ranking column scores in each category (including crash fatality rates) are from safest to most dangerous, with 1st being the safest and 51st the least safe.

 How did we create the safety rankings?